 In the second round between June and August, while providing repayments moratorium to the borrowers’ banks are having a more conservative approach.
-Also, the retail customers in ICICI Bank have been asked to apply in months between June and August, which is every month for a repayment holiday.
+Also, the retail customers in Private Bank have been asked to apply in months between June and August, which is every month for a repayment holiday.

 Bank of Baroda has excluded loans of below Rs10 lakh by changing its framework from an ‘opt-out’ to an ‘opt-in’.
 Bank of Baroda has asked its customers to reach out to the bank if they are looking for delayed loan payment options rather than giving customers a blanket approval of the loan.

 Based on the declarations by RBI the moratorium for 3 months from March 1 was further expanded to August 31, 2020, for now.

 Sanjiv Chadha who is the Bank of Baroda MD & CEO said “not repaying a loan is around 65 percent of its loan book, but he is also expecting that by the end of august not repaying a loan to go down to as low as 35%.
 Macquarie Capital Securities said, around May-end there is also a decline in the share of banks of their loan books from the 25-30% levels under a moratorium”.

 Macquarie also said that “For HDFC, the retail loan book under moratorium has come down to 7% as of June 15 from 21% in May, and a small portion of this 7% is new customers opting for a moratorium in the second round”.